SummaryRead the full fact sheet

 The vulva is the name for your outer genitals (the ones that are outside of your body).
 Your vulva includes:

 - the opening of your vagina

 - the inner and outer lips (labia) around your vagina

 - the clitoris (a small bump of tissue located above the opening of your vagina, at the top of the inner labia – it is covered by a small flap of skin, and is very sensitive).

 The vagina is a passage that leads from the opening (between the labia) to the cervix (the neck of the womb).
 Vaginas come in different shapes, sizes and colours.
 Some are small and egg-shaped, while others are large and cylindrical.
 Colours can range from light pink to a reddish-brown pink.

 During puberty, your vagina starts to produce a discharge to keep itself moist and clean.
 This discharge can become thicker and stickier at some points during your menstrual cycle.

 It is perfectly normal for the discharge to have a light odour.
 If it becomes quite smelly, or turns a dark yellow or green colour, it is important to see a doctor because it could be an infection.

 The labia are the folds of skin – or lips – that you can see on either side of the vaginal opening.
 The outer ones are called the labia majora.
 The inner ones are called the labia minora.
 They are there to protect your vagina.

-If you look at labia in magazines and pornography, you might think labia all look the same, or that there is one look we should all aspire to – this is not true.
+From what you have seen online or in pornography, you might think labia all look the same, or that there is one look we should all aspire to – this is not true.